watatomo/wttm_qtbot/README.md

 ## Features

-Tweets every hour, but can be changed.
-Planning to switch over to one tweet every 30 minutes when there are enough quotes added.
+Tweets every 45 minutes for now.
+Can be changed later on.

-Reply to a quote tweet with "source" or "story", and the bot will answer back with the speaker, recipient, chapter, and writer of that story.
+Reply to a quote tweet with "source" or "story", and the bot will answer back with the speaker, recipient, chapter, and its writer.
+(Not 100% sure if it works...)

 ### To-do